 Admission to the Physician Assistant Program is very competitive.
 Our admissions practices reflect our goal to select candidates that have the best chance of success in meeting the program’s goals.
 Each applicant is evaluated on his/her individual merits.
 Decisions are based on academic record, references, personal statement, on-campus interview, level of healthcare experience, and non-cognitive traits.

 Central Application Service for Physician Assistants (CASPA)

 Students will apply to the program via a centralized application system operated by the Central Application Service for Physician Assistants (CASPA).
 Applications will be accepted through CASPA beginning in April and will close on January 15, 2019 for the fourth cohort starting in May 2019.

 A baccalaureate degree from an accredited institution or an equivalent institution must be awarded prior to matriculation into the program.
 A baccalaureate degree is a minimum requirement.
 Therefore, a masters or doctorate level degree awarded in lieu of a baccalaureate degree will meet this requirement.

-- General Biology: 8 credits
+- General Biology I & II: 8 credits

 - Microbiology: 4 credits

 - Biochemistry: 3 credits (*Second semester of Organic Chemistry may be substituted.)